Plant-Based or Soy Mattresses are not Healthy

 The latest scam the mattress industry is fishing with is eco mattresses or plant-based foam mattresses.

 So what are these "soy mattresses" and "soy pillows" all about?
 Let the truth be known!

 Only 5-20% of the mattress is actually made up of plant-based ingredients like soy.
-That means over 80% is still petroleum based chemicals.
+That means over 80% is still petroleum-based chemicals.
 Clearly not plant-based.

-This would be fine if companies marketed them as eco-friendly mattresses which contain X% of soy.
+This would be fine if companies marketed them as eco-friendly mattresses that contain X% of soy.
 However, companies mislead you, calling them eco memory foam mattresses or plant-based organic mattresses and pretend they're healthy, safe and natural.